I love Hatch baby products, and the Hatch Rest+ is no different.

 - It’s pretty – I love the simplicity of it so it can grow with your child – a glowing teddy bear may not be your 12-year olds idea of a good time one day.

-- You can control it all from your phone – you don’t have to crawl on your stomach like a marine in training to turn the light down.
+- You can control it all from your ios or Android phone – you don’t have to crawl on your stomach like a marine in training to turn the light down.
 You can also turn it on with your touch if bedtime is going down, and your phone is MIA.

-- It’s Alexa enabled – you can have her turn it on and off for you without lifting a finger.
+- Alexa compatibility – you can have her turn it on and off for you without lifting a finger.

-- It has an OK-to-Wake function – you may be thinking in newborn terms right now but before you know it, you’ll have a walking little gremlin that has no clue how to tell time.
-You can set this sucker and tell your child “if it’s glowing blue it’s okay to get up”
+- It has an OK-to-Wake function – you may be thinking in terms of newborns right now but before you know it, you’ll have a walking little gremlin that has no clue how to tell time.
+You can set this sucker and tell your child “if it’s a blue light it’s okay to get up”

-- It’s an audio monitor – using your phone, you can listen to and speak to your baby without any extra equipment or cords.
+- It’s an audio monitor – using your phone, you can listen to and speak to your baby without any extra equipment or cords with the two-way audio.

 - You can set up a schedule – Time for a nap?
 Quiet time?
 Bedtime?
-You can set up a series of ‘alarms’ so your child knows “when the light and music comes on it’s time for bed.”
+Time-to-rise?
+You can set up a custom timer so your child knows “when the light and ocean sounds come on it’s time for bed.”
 I had it set up in our room to come on at 6 am.
 When I’d wake up in the middle of the night and didn’t see it on I knew I still had sleeping time without having to put on my glasses to look at the clock.
 It’s the opposite of ‘okay to wake’ and is more like ‘hell yeah, more time to sleep’.
 (It’s the little things.)

-- It isn’t too bright – even the brightest yellow is still more of a soft glow, instead of ‘surface of the sun’, so they are all nice for sleeping.
+- It isn’t too bright – even the brightest yellow is still more of a soft glow, instead of ‘surface of the sun’, so they are all nice for sleeping or a perfect reading light.

 - It has a backup battery – you can take it on the go, or bring it to your slumbering cherub if they decide to nap somewhere other than their nursery.